-5A.1b Business Developments in 2017
+5A.1b Business Developments in 2018

-In 2017, competition in the Israeli telecommunications market remained intense, across both cellular segment services and fixed-line segment services, as well as in the market for equipment and device sales.
-As a result, the continued substantial price erosion in our principal markets has had a further significant negative impact on the Company's business results, with total revenues for 2017 decreasing by 8% compared with 2016 and by 21% compared with 2015.
+In 2018, competition in the Israeli telecommunications market remained intense, across both cellular segment services and fixed-line segment services, as well as in the market for equipment and device sales.
+As a result, the continued substantial price erosion in our principal markets has had a further significant negative impact on the Company's business results.
+Total cellular segment revenues for 2018 decreased by 4% compared with 2017 and by 12% compared with 2016, and the increase of 11% in total fixed-line segment revenues largely reflected our entry into the TV market in the second half of 2017.

 Cellular market.
-As an illustration of the level of competition in the cellular market, approximately 2.5 million cellular subscribers are estimated to have switched operators within the Israeli market (with number porting) during 2017, compared with approximately 2.3 million in 2016 and 2.5 million in 2015.
-The annual churn rate for cellular subscribers in 2017 was 38%, compared with 40% in 2016 and 46% in 2015, mainly reflecting the continued intense competition in the cellular subscriber market.
+As an illustration of the level of competition in the cellular market, approximately 2.4 million cellular subscribers are estimated to have switched operators within the Israeli market (with number porting) during 2018, compared with approximately 2.5 million in 2017 and 2.3 million in 2016.
+While the annual churn rate for cellular subscribers decreased slightly in 2018 to 35% compared with 38% in 2017 and 40% in 2016, competition in the cellular subscriber market remained intense.
 Significant price erosion continued to be caused by the amount of cellular subscribers who moved between different rateplans or airtime packages (generally with a lower monthly fee) within the Company.